ergochat/ergo/docs/MANUAL.md

 # IRC over TLS

-Traditionally, IRC used a plaintext protocol, typically on port 6667.
-Over time, a convention emerged to use this protocol inside SSL/TLS instead, typically on port 6697.
-As of now, we recommend that you make your server available *exclusively* via TLS, since allowing plaintext access can result in the disclosure of user data or passwords.
-While the default config file still exposes a public plaintext port for the benefit of legacy clients, it also contains instructions on how to disable it --- if at all possible, you should follow them!
+IRC has traditionally been available over both plaintext (on port 6667) and SSL/TLS (on port 6697).
+We recommend that you make your server available exclusively via TLS, since exposing plaintext access allows for unauthorized interception or modification of user data or passwords.
+While the default config file exposes a plaintext public port, it also contains instructions on how to disable it or replace it with a 'dummy' plaintext listener that simply directs users to reconnect using TLS.

 ## How do I use Let's Encrypt certificates?